 THE BASICS – Acupuncture and Herbs

 - If there is any question that you have been exposed or you have mild symptoms, I will ask you to send me photos of your tongue both the top and bottom for each appointment.
 If possible take the photo outside in natural light or by a window.
-I prefer this so you can keep your mask on while you’re here.
+I prefer this so you can keep a mask on while you’re here.

 - When you enter the office, it is helpful that you wash your hands immediately.

 - If you have a fever, cough, sore throat, runny nose or you’re sneezing, have lost your sense of taste or smell, or have acute digestive issues, email email@example.com or text me at 917-208-4730 as soon as possible.

 - For herb patients, I will text you when your herbs are ready (like I did pre-COVID), and leave them for you on the downstairs porch or mail them to you.
 If you’re quarantined, I will do my best to drop them off or ask if you can send someone to pick them up.

 - I prefer contactless payments going forward.
 The systems that are easiest to use are Venmo, Zelle or PayPal.
 You can find me on Venmo @Sally-Rappeport by my name with my business card instead of a photo.
 The cell code is x4730.
 Zelle and PayPal work with firstname.lastname@example.org (please send as friend to avoid fees).